-Limited partners in the Operating Partnership have the right to exchange all or any portion of their units for shares of Simon Property common stock on a one-for-one basis or cash, as selected by the Board.
+Limited partners in the Operating Partnership have the right to exchange all or any portion of their Units for shares of common stock on a one-for-one basis or cash, as selected by the Board.
 The amount of cash to be paid if the exchange right is exercised and the cash option is selected will be based on the trading price of Simon Property's common stock at that time.
-At December 31, 2006, we had reserved 79,592,963 shares of Simon Property common stock for possible issuance upon the exchange of units, exercise of options of Simon Property common stock, and conversion of Simon Property Class B and C common stock and certain convertible preferred stock of Simon Property.
+At December 31, 2006, we had reserved 79,592,963 shares of common stock for possible issuance upon the exchange of Units, options, Class B and C common stock and certain convertible preferred stock.